Techtesh/AWS-CLF-C01-test/Questions.md

 ### How can a company reduce its Total Cost of Ownership (TCO) using AWS?

-- [ ] By minimizing large capital expenditures.
+- [y] By minimizing large capital expenditures.
 - [ ] By having no responsibility for third-party license costs.
 - [ ] By having no operational expenditures.
-- [ ] By having AWS manage applications.
+- [ ] By having AWS manage applications. #m?

 **[⬆ Back to Top](#table-of-contents)**